geeberish/mucapstone/README.md

 ## Known Issues

-- Both terminal scripts may display a series of "AT" commands at the login prompt due to the way the Bluetooth connection is handled (modem vs. serial).
+- [THIS ISSUE WAS RESOLVED for our hardware, but left as a known issue until addtional hardware is tested] Both terminal scripts may display a series of "AT" commands at the login prompt due to the way the Bluetooth connection is handled (modem vs. serial).
 Wait for these to finish before logging in.
 - We need to fix the process_man_pages.py file to correctly check for the manpages directory to set up Retrieval Augmented Generation using ChromaDB.

 ---